FreddieRidell/freddieridell.com/src/content/blog/2018-01-patrick-stump-faqs.md

 -   has got those jet pack blues
 -   is the sand in the bottom half of the hourglass (glass, glass)
 -   thinks that god is gonna have to kill him twice
--   he took too many hits off this memory
+-   took too many hits off this memory
--   he was just an only child of the universe
+-   was just an only child of the universe
--   he always make such expensive mistakes
+-   always make such expensive mistakes
--   he hates all his friends.
+-   hates all his friends
--   is pedal to the metal, make no mistake
+-   is pedal to the metal; make no mistake.